What is AJ Bell Youinvest?

 - Find out more: read our guide to the best and worst investment platforms

-Which?'s rating for customer satisfaction is based on feedback from real customers.
+The Which? rating for customer satisfaction is based on feedback from real customers.
 We ask investors to rate their current platform for the quality of its online tools, customer service and investment information.
-We also ask if the available investments meet their needs, is value for money and whether they'd recommend it to someone else.
+We also ask if the available investments meet their needs, is good value for money and whether they would recommend it to someone else.

 However, to be named a Which?
 Recommended Provider (WRP), customer satisfaction alone won't suffice; we also consider platform fees.

 Which? members can exclusively read the results of our unique customer satisfaction survey.